-Patients who used the service were given appropriate information and support regarding their dental care and treatment.
-We spoke to three patients who used the service.
+Patients' who used the service were given appropriate information and support regarding their dental care and treatment.
+We spoke to two patients' who used the service.
 The patients we spoke with had been using the practice for a number of years.
 Both were given very clear treatment options which were discussed in an easy to understand language by the dentists.
 This was also confirmed when we spoke to the dentist.
 This evidence was supported by the results of the patient feedback survey.
-The patients we spoke with also confirmed that they understood and consented to treatment.
-This was reflected in comments patients made on CQC comment cards and in patient records.
-We saw consent was consistently documented when we reviewed ten patient records.
+The patients we spoke to also confirmed that they understood and consented to treatment.
+We saw consent was consistently documented when we reviewed six patient records

-The dentist we spoke with was aware of how they would manage a patient who lacked the capacity to consent to dental treatment.
+The dentist we spoke to was aware of the Mental Capacity Act and they explained how they would manage a patient who lacked the capacity to consent to dental treatment.
 They explained how they would involve the patient and carers to ensure that the best interests of the patient were met.
-This demonstrated where patients did not have the capacity to consent, the dentist acted in accordance with legal requirements and that vulnerable patients were treated with dignity and respect.
-We saw that a patient who had special needs had been referred to specialist care dentistry at NHS Bolton Foundation Trust because of their requirements.
-This enabled them to receive appropriate care and treatment that met their needs as an individual.
-We saw evidence from the carer involved that they were extremely satisfied with this treatment route.
+This meant where patients did not have the capacity to consent, the dentist acted in accordance with legal requirements and that vulnerable patients were treated with dignity and respect.